aws-samples/aws-modernization-with-snyk-container-security/content/40_Secure_Application/44_redeploy_verify_fix.md

 ```

 ## Re-build the Image
-Now build and push the container to ECR (make sure you are cd'ed into the todolist directory).
+Now build and push the container to ECR (make sure you are inside the todolist directory).

 ```sh
 docker build -t $REPO/todolist:latest .